Tyson Acuff

-Tyson Acuff (born September 16, 2002) is an American professional basketball player for BC Kalev of the Korvpalli Meistriliiga and the Estonian-Latvian Basketball League.
+Tyson Acuff (born September 16, 2002) is an American professional basketball player who mostly recently played for BC Kalev of the Korvpalli Meistriliiga and the Estonian-Latvian Basketball League.
 He played college basketball for the Duquesne Dukes, the Eastern Michigan Eagles, and the Rutgers Scarlet Knights.

 High school career

 Acuff attended Cass Technical High School in Detroit, Michigan.
 As a junior, he averaged 16.6 points per game.
 He finished his senior season averaging 27.6 points, 10.3 rebounds, 6.3 assists, and 4.2 steals per game.
 A three-star recruit, Acuff committed to play college basketball at Duquesne University over offers from Georgia State, Toledo, and Siena.

 College career

 After averaging 5.7 points and 2.9 rebounds per game as a sophomore, Acuff entered the transfer portal.
 In May 2022, he announced his commitment to Eastern Michigan.
 Acuff spent two seasons at Eastern Michigan, averaging 21.7 points per game in his second season on campus, before entering the transfer portal for a second time.

 On April 1, 2024, Acuff announced his commitment to Rutgers.
 In June 2024, Acuff fractured his right foot in practice and was expected to miss three months of basketball activities.